CENTRAL SECTOR SCHOLARSHIP SCHEME OF

 2.3 The SC students, who secure admission in the notified institutions, will be awarded scholarship to meet the requirements for (i) full tuition fee and non-refundable charges (there will be a ceiling of Rs.
-2.00 lakhs per annum per student for private sector institutions and Rs.3.72 lakhs per annum per student for the private sector flying clubs for Commercial Pilot Training and Type Rating Courses), (ii) living expenses to the beneficiary @ Rs.
-2220/- per month per student.
-However, the advance payment of living expenses, to be paid directly by the Central Government, through Direct Benefits Transfer mode would be restricted to 1 quarter only. (iii) books and stationery @ Rs.
-3000/- per annum per student and (iv) a latest computer with accessories like UPS, Printer, Multi-media limited to Rs.
-45000/- per student as one time assistance during the course.
-The Institute will procure computers and supply to the awardees.
-Alternatively, the Institute may also consider re-imbursement of expenses made by a student on Purchase of the computer.
-Limited Rs.
-45,000/- provided, the computer and accessories are procured from a reputed manufacturer/supplier.
+2.00 lakh per annum per student for private sector institutions and Rs.
+3.72 lakhs per annum per student for the private sector flying clubs for Commercial Pilot Training and Type Rating Courses) (ii) Academic allowance of Rs.
+86,000 in the first year of study and Rs.
+41,000 in every subsequent year, to take care of living expenses, books and stationery, computer/laptop of reputed brand with accessories like UPS and printer, etc.

 2.4 The scholarship, once awarded, will continue till the completion of the course, subject to satisfactory performance.